Breast cancer treatment: Ovary removal

-Investigational surgical management

-Cryoablation is an experimental therapy available for women with small or early-stage breast cancer.
-The treatment freezes, then defrosts tumors using small needles so that only the harmful tissue is damaged and ultimately dies.
-This technique may provide an alternative to more invasive surgeries, potentially limiting side effects.

 Radiation therapy

-Radiation therapy is an adjuvant treatment for most women who have undergone lumpectomy and for some women who have mastectomy surgery.
-In these cases the purpose of radiation is to reduce the chance that the cancer will recur locally (within the breast or axilla).
-Radiation therapy involves using high-energy X-rays or gamma rays that target a tumor or post surgery tumor site.
-This radiation is very effective in killing cancer cells that may remain after surgery or recur where the tumor was removed.
+Radiation therapy is an adjuvant therapy for many people who have undergone surgical treatment for breast cancer.
+It reduces the likelihood that the cancer will recur locally (within the breast or axilla).
+Radiation therapy involves using high-energy X-rays or gamma rays that target a tumor or post-surgery tumor site.
+It is very effective in killing cancer cells that may remain after surgery or recur where the tumor was removed.

-Radiation therapy can be delivered by external beam radiotherapy, brachytherapy (internal radiotherapy), or by intra-operative radiotherapy (IORT).
-In the case of external beam radiotherapy, X-rays are delivered from outside the body by a machine called a Linear Accelerator or Linac.
-In contrast, brachytherapy involves the precise placement of radiation source(s) directly at the treatment site.
-IORT includes a one-time dose of radiation administered with breast surgery.
-Radiation therapy is important in the use of breast-conserving therapy because it reduces the risk of local recurrence.
+Radiation therapy can be delivered by external beam radiotherapy (EBRT), brachytherapy (internal radiotherapy), or by intra-operative radiotherapy (IORT).
+In EBRT, X-rays are delivered by a machine called a linear particle accelerator.
+Brachytherapy involves the precise placement of radiation source(s) directly at the treatment site, while IORT includes a one-time dose of radiation administered with breast surgery.

-Radiation therapy eliminates the microscopic cancer cells that may remain near the area where the tumor was surgically removed.
 The dose of radiation must be strong enough to ensure the elimination of cancer cells.
 However, radiation affects normal cells and cancer cells alike, causing some damage to the normal tissue around where the tumor was.
 Healthy tissue can repair itself, while cancer cells do not repair themselves as well as normal cells.
-For this reason, radiation treatments are given over an extended period, enabling the healthy tissue to heal.
-Treatments using external beam radiotherapy are typically given over a period of five to seven weeks, performed five days a week.
-Recent large trials (UK START and Canadian) have confirmed that shorter treatment courses, typically over three to four weeks, result in equivalent cancer control and side effects as the more protracted treatment schedules.
-Each treatment takes about 15 minutes.
-A newer approach, called 'accelerated partial breast irradiation' (APBI), uses brachytherapy to deliver the radiation in a much shorter period of time.
-APBI delivers radiation to only the immediate region surrounding the original tumor and can typically be completed over the course of one week.
+A newer approach, called “accelerated partial breast irradiation” (APBI), uses brachytherapy to deliver the radiation in a much shorter period of time.
+APBI delivers radiation to only the immediate region surrounding the original tumor and can often be completed over the course of one week.